Using AAII Portfolios

 To pick the right stocks for AAII’s Model Shadow Stock Portfolio, we focus primarily on portfolio formation and risk reduction.
 The stocks in the AAII Model Shadow Stock Portfolio are largely risky stocks when evaluated separately.
 But when taken together as a portfolio, most of that individual stock risk has been diversified away.
 In fact, the average risk of the individual stocks has been reduced by about 70%.
 The central point of our Model Shadow Stock Portfolio is that the risk of any individual stock is not important if your portfolio is well diversified.
 What is important is how the addition of that stock affects the risk of your overall portfolio.
 If you are not following our full portfolio but instead use our list of stocks as a tool to generate investment ideas, we suggest that you adhere to our overall strategy by selecting and monitoring a portfolio that consists of at least 10 stocks.
 Choosing stocks in different sectors will provide added diversification and protect your portfolio from some sector volatility.
 Furthermore, be sure to consider fees when making your investments.
 While there is no recommended minimum, investments should be large enough so that fees are insignificant.

 While the Model Shadow Stock Portfolio minimizes risk, it is still prudent to take into account your personal risk tolerance.
-Investors are worried about the amount they invest in a micro-cap strategy and rightly so.
+Investors are rightly worried about the amount they invest in a micro-cap strategy.
 Even a properly diversified micro-cap portfolio will be more volatile than the total market because these stocks are inherently more risky.
 The worst time to sell a stock is at the bottom, so be sure not to put so much weight into your micro-cap portfolio that you cannot stomach the losses.
 Keep in mind that due to the nature of the Model Shadow Stock Portfolio, it will offer very little income in the form of dividends.

 Two Ways to Build Your Own Shadow Stock Portfolio

-Follow the printed guidance provided here and issued in the AAII Model Portfolios columns in the January, April, July and October AAII Journals—remember, this portfolio was designed to require only simple modifications on a quarterly basis when company fundamentals change.
+Follow the guidance provided here and issued in the AAII Model Portfolios columns in the January, April, July and October AAII Journals—remember, this portfolio was designed to require only simple modifications on a quarterly basis when company fundamentals change.

 ~ OR ~